 A Simple Life Was Just Fine

 Even though my budget looks pretty boring and maybe even a little sad, I was simply too busy at work to spend money on anything else.
 To pay up for a nice apartment felt stupid because I was hardly there.

 Yes, I wanted to go to the Hamptons during the summer and go on European vacations like my colleagues.
-But I wanted to reach at least a 50% savings rate before I partook in such festivities.
+But I wanted to reach at least a 50% saving rate before I partook in such festivities.
 At a 50% saving rate, every year I saved meant one year of freedom covered!

 If you want to adjust the $40,000 into today's dollars, you can increase the salary and all other city salary equivalents by about 50%.

 I knew that the rough times wouldn’t last forever because there was upward mobility.
-If I could just survive in the industry for 10 years, I would make more because the normal trajectory in finance and in most occupations is for people to get promoted over time.
+I just needed to survive in the industry for 10 years.
+If so, I would make more in finance than in most occupations.

 Advice For Modest Income Earners Wanting FIRE